Tinkerforge/doc/source/Tutorials/Tutorial.rst

 The stacks as shown so far in the tutorial are not super exciting, they only reduce wiring and save space.
 But, as you might have already guessed, there is more to it.
-It is possible to attach **Extensions** to the Stack, which extend the Stack with interfaces other than USB, e.g. Chibi (wireless), RS485, and in the future WLAN and Ethernet.
+It is possible to attach **Extensions** to the stack, which extend the stack with interfaces other than USB, e.g. Chibi (wireless), RS485, and in the future WLAN and Ethernet.

 You need one Master Brick and two Chibi Master Extensions additionally to the previous part.
-Attach one Chibi Extension on top of your Stack and build a new stack from the other Chibi Extension and the Master Brick.
+Attach one Chibi Extension on top of your stack and build a new stack from the other Chibi Extension and the Master Brick.
 Connect the Rotary Poti Bricklet to this new stack (see image below).